CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 ### Defining Cognition

-An everyday definition of cognition involves pretty much anything to do with how your mind works.
-If you are reading this, then you have cognition; and, as someone with cognition, I'm sure you can form your own opinions on what counts as cognition for you.
-This textbook is about cognition in this everyday sense, as well as the field of cognitive psychology and the broader cognitive sciences.
-These domains of academic inquiry have the goal of studying cognition from many different angles to produce knowledge about how cognition works.
+An everyday definition of cognition involves anything to do with how your mind works.
+We will explore cognition from this everyday perspective, and from the angles of the cognitive sciences that produce knowledge about how cognition works.

 In the first textbook to coin the phrase "Cognitive Psychology" [@neisserCognitivePsychology1967], [Ulric Neisser](https://en.wikipedia.org/wiki/Ulric_Neisser) defined cognition as:

 > "...all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used".

-Neisser's definition remains current and still describes much of the concerns of modern cognitive research.
+Neisser's definition still captures many aspects of modern cognitive research.
 At the same time, Neisser was also known for critiquing research interests in cognition.
 Here is another Neisser quote:

 > "If X is an interesting or socially important aspect of memory, then psychologists have hardly ever studied X". [@RememberingFatherCognitive2012]